agsb/wirewp/README.md

 ## Places

-Where to place the sockets on the board ?
+Where or How to place the sockets on the board ?

 ### Easy way